Time to Turn Our Thoughts to Ancient Times

 Free Entry, Dress properly for the cold weather.

-Note: For those who plan to join this event, the nearby hot spring, Akinonoyu, offers all-night bath only the night before the event.
+Note: For those who plan to join this event, the nearby hot spring, Akinonoyu, offers an all-night bath only the night before the event.
 You can stay here until the event starts.

 Akinonoyu location (Google Maps)